Access resources and systems to help you succeed

 First Year Center

-The First Year Center supports new students through their transition into the WashU community to ensure that they build and sustain their academic and personal goals.
-The center brings together people, programs, and resources to provide an undergraduate experience of exceptional quality where all students are known by name and story and where they prepare themselves for lives of purpose and meaning.
+The First Year Center supports you through your transition into the WashU community to ensure that you build and sustain your academic and personal goals.
+The center brings together people, programs, and resources to provide an undergraduate experience of exceptional quality where you’ll be known by name and story, and where you can prepare yourself for a life of purpose and meaning.

 Office of International Students and Scholars

-The Office of International Students and Scholars (OISS) provides social, cultural, and academic support, English language instruction, and information on governmental regulations, and facilitates cross-cultural understanding within the university and St. Louis metropolitan area.
+The Office of International Students and Scholars (OISS) provides social, cultural, and academic support, English language instruction, and information on governmental regulations, and facilitates cross-cultural understanding within WashU and the St. Louis metropolitan area.

-OISS staff members help students adjust to life and studies in the United States.
-The staff provides English language instruction and advice to those who need help with personal, financial, and legal matters as well as governmental regulations.
+OISS staff members help you adjust to life and studies in the United States.
+The staff provides English language instruction and advice if you need help with personal, financial, and legal matters or governmental regulations.
 The office also provides information on passports, visas, housing, and community resources.

 WashU prides itself on hosting a truly international community.
-As well as having students from each of the 50 United States, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands, students and faculty also come from more than 100 countries around the world.
-Whether from the United States or abroad, WashU students are encouraged to broaden their international perceptions by participating in cross-cultural experiences.
+As well as having students from each of the 50 United States, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands, our students and faculty come from more than 100 countries around the world.
+Whether you are from the United States or abroad, we encourage you to broaden your international perceptions by participating in cross-cultural experiences.

 The Writing Center

-The Writing Center also offers a peer tutoring program for those interested in helping others with the craft of writing.
+The Writing Center also offers a peer tutoring program if you’re interested in helping others with the craft of writing.